tapsilat/tapsilat-woocommerce/README.md

 - Stop the stack: `docker compose down`.
 - Reset everything (DB + WordPress files): `docker compose down -v`.
 - The Composer helper service lives under the `tools` profile so it won't start automatically during `docker compose up`.
 Prefix commands with `docker compose --profile tools ...` when you need PHP dependencies installed inside the containerized environment.

+## Release Automation

+A GitHub Actions workflow (`.github/workflows/release-plugin.yml`) packages only the `tapsilat-woocommerce` directory and attaches the resulting ZIP to releases.

+- **Automatic trigger:** publishing a GitHub Release kicks off the workflow, runs `composer install --no-dev`, and uploads `tapsilat-woocommerce.zip` to the release assets.
+- **Manual trigger:** run the workflow manually via *Actions → Release Plugin → Run workflow*; optionally provide a tag to package a specific ref.
+The ZIP is uploaded as a workflow artifact when no release context is available.

+The archive is ready to upload to WordPress.org or distribute directly, containing only the plugin files plus optimized Composer dependencies.
 - Install PHP dependencies with Dockerized Composer:
    ```bash
    docker compose --profile tools run --rm composer install